syracard/kingdom-of-vallonde/Main Folder/The Kingdom of Vallonde/Locations/Settlements/Bybrook.md

 **Notables:**
 	Elder Nere
 	[[Rurik Lutgher]]
-		Runs the local blacksmith and manages the mining operations for the [[Small Boys]].
+		Runs the local blacksmith and manages the mining operations for the [[Smallboiz]].
 	[[Madam Hucrele |Kerowyn Hucrele]] (Deceased)
 		Formerly the largest landowner in town and operator of the local general store.
 	[[Captain Flosial]]